pavodi-NM/sam_annotator/README.md

 - **Semi-Automatic Segmentation**: Use SAM to generate high-quality masks with minimal interaction
 - **Multiple Annotation Methods**: Box-based and point-based annotation methods
 - **Class Management**: Assign classes to segmented objects
+- **Auto-Advance Workflow**: Automatically move to the next image after saving annotations (toggle with 'u')
 - **Export Options**: Export annotations to COCO, YOLO, or Pascal VOC formats
 - **Undo/Redo**: Robust command system for undoing and redoing annotations
 - **Visualization**: Real-time visualization of annotations with adjustable opacity